samiah1/Riyadh-JSD/README.md

 |10    | [Badr Alnassar](https://github.com/BadrAlnassar) |  | |  |
 |11    | [Adel Alkhaibari](https://github.com/adel711) |  | |  |

+## Homeworks
+### Submitting

+- Fork the repository by hitting the fork button on the repository page
+- Clone the repository on your local machine in a safe place
+ - NOW THERE ARE INDIVIDUAL BRANCHES.
+CHECK OUT YOUR BRANCH AND WORK ON THERE! git checkout <your-first-name>
+- Each time you commit a homework, sync first with the main repository, using the sync button
+- then git pull
+- then do your homework in the appropriate directory
+- git add, commit and push your work to your fork of the repository from your local, then when you're done
+- Create a pull request, using the pull request button

 #### Further Resources

 * Feel free to read more from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) about JavaScript fundamentals.